christianjianelli/yaai/docs/README.md

 This repository provides a set of tools designed to facilitate Artificial Intelligence capabilities within ABAP environments.

 ## Key Features
 - **OpenAI and Ollama Support**: Seamlessly connect your ABAP applications to both OpenAI (cloud-based) and Ollama (local/self-hosted) LLM APIs, enabling flexible deployment options.
+APIs from other providers (such as Nvidia) that implement the OpenAI API standards may also work with ABAP AI tools, possibly requiring some small tweaks.
 - **Conversation Management**: Maintain and manage multi-turn conversations, with full access to conversation history for advanced chat scenarios.
 - **Tool/Function Calling**: Integrate ABAP business logic with LLMs using function/tool calling, allowing AI models to trigger ABAP methods.
 - **Retrieval-Augmented Generation (RAG)**: Enhance LLM outputs by incorporating enterprise data, enabling more accurate and relevant answers through retrieval-augmented generation workflows.